vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 101, 110 Vitastā-madhumati-sangama-NM 1442 Vitastā-sindhu-sangama--(exceptional

 sanctity ) R. IV.
 391, V. 82497-100, NM 394-95.
-The place where these two rivers meet endogs among Kašmira people the same sanctity as the confluence at Prayaga.
+The place where these two rivers meet endogs among Kaśmira people the same sanctity as the confluence at Prayaga.

 S tatike